arinbaruah/capital_delivery_model_analysis/README.md

 # Background 🕵🏻‍♀️

-The Capital Delivery Model is crucial for optimizing project management within the water industry.
+The Capital Delivery Model is crucial for optimising project management within the water industry.
 It provides a structured approach to engaging project personnel and service providers, ensuring efficient project execution and successful timely outcomes.
 However, designing and reviewing such a model presents significant challenges, including managing external partnerships along with their risks, rising project costs, and securing approvals from higher authorities for timely approvals.

 # Objective 🎯